rahulshc/wTools/README.md

-# wTools
+# wTesting

-Generic purpose tools of base level for solving problems in Java Script.
+Tool for unit testing in Java Script.